conjurdemos/openshift-conjur-demo/README.md

 # Usage

-Run `./start` to execute the numbered scripts, which will step through the process of configuring Conjur and deploying a test app.
-The test app uses the Conjur Ruby API, configured with the access token provided by the authenticator sidecar, to retrieve a secret value from Conjur.
+Run `./start` to execute the numbered scripts, which will start by configuring Conjur and storing a secret value in a variable declared in Conjur policy.
+They will then deploy two test apps that retrieve this secret in different ways.

+Both test apps expose a single endpoint that can be curled to retrieve the secret value.
+The API test app uses the [Conjur Ruby API](https://github.com/cyberark/conjur-api-ruby) for secret retrieval and the Summon test app uses the open-source tool [Summon](https://cyberark.github.io/summon/).
+The final numbered script makes curl requests to both of these test apps and displays the output.

-You can run the `./rotate` script to rotate the secret value and then run the final numbered script again to retrieve and print the new value.
+You can also run the `./rotate` script to rotate the secret value and then run the final numbered script again to retrieve and print the new value.